5 Innovative Ways To Market Your Destination

 5. Palau markets a change in immigration laws

-The campaign came about after new tourist routes were created in 2015 which saw an unexpected influx of tourists to Palau.
+The destination marketing campaign came about after new tourist routes were created in 2015 which saw an unexpected influx of tourists to Palau.
 While the growing tourist population had a positive impact on the island’s economy, Palau’s infrastructure was not equipped to manage this growth.

 The Palau Pledge involved a change in immigration laws for the cause of environmental protection.
 Upon entry, visitors need to sign a passport pledge to act in an ecologically responsible way on the island.
 Palau is the first country in the world to introduce an immigration change in the name of ecological sustainability.

-The campaign also involved a 4-minute video to be aired on all inbound flights to Palau.
+The destination marketing campaign also involved a 4-minute video to be aired on all inbound flights to Palau.
 The video is told as a story from the perspective of the children of Palau, using the metaphor of a monster to represent former tourists and visitors to the island.
 Communicating to incoming tourists through the eyes of Palau’s children was a successful marketing move, ensuring the emotional, human cut-though that is required to enact change.
 Who could deny wanting to leave a better world for these children?

 Where a trip becomes tradition: REBORN’s North Stradbroke Island case study